unikraft/summer-of-code-2021/content/en/docs/_index.md

 2021, 9am-5pm CEST.
 It will be online and in English.
 Topics include building unikernels, benchmarking, debugging, porting applications, virtualization and platform specifics.

+*USoC21 and Unikraft are supported by the [UNICORE Project](https://unicore-project.eu/), EU Horizon 2020 grant agreement No 825377.*